1jour1vin

 Rated estate (2021 guide) Recommended

-Lots of blackberry and grilled meat flavors with earthy and spicy notes.
+Plenty of blackberry and grilled meat flavors with earthy and spicy notes.
 Some smoky aromas as well.
 Blackcurrant.
 Complex.
-Full-bodied, with round and juicy tannins, but extremely fine and very linear, which linger for several minutes.
-Great length.
-Blend of 50% Merlot, 32% Cabernet Franc, and 18% Cabernet Sauvignon.
-Try after 2027, but already a pleasure to drink.
+Full-bodied, with round, juicy tannins that are extremely fine and very linear, lingering for several minutes.
+Long finish.
+A blend of 50% Merlot, 32% Cabernet Franc, and 18% Cabernet Sauvignon.
+Best enjoyed after 2027, but already a pleasure to drink.

 Terre de Vins